binlongzhang/MachineLearning/README.md

 # Machine Learning

-Some basic Machine Learning algorithm based on Python
+Some basic Machine Learning algorithm based on Python.